agentframework/web-starter/README.md

 Start building your dream application using 100% TypeScript

 ## License
-AgentFramework is design for enterprise application with commercial support.
-It's a source-available project.
+AgentFramework Enterprise Edition is a source-available project.
+A subscription is required to access the source code.

 ## Before you start